 Applications of NLP (natural language processing) go beyond the purposes directly related to text analysis.
 For instance, Spotify teaches its systems to crawl large amounts of data on the internet and determine what words are used in the context of particular songs or artists.
 If a user likes song A and it is being compared with or discussed in relation to song B, then song B is likely to be recommended.

-Another powerful example of NLP application is sentiment analysis, which can be helpful to any business at the stage of market research or when improving customer service.
+Another powerful example of an NLP application is sentiment analysis, which can be helpful to any business at the stage of market research or when improving customer service.
 By detecting the tone used by the target audience and sentiments connected to a brand, companies can better understand and engage their customers, as well as improve their brand image and products or services in general.

 Another powerful deep learning use case related to NLP is document processing and standardization.
 Many industries, be it legal, finance, or healthcare, are burdened with enormous volumes of documents based on different templates.
 AI-powered automation can help process information from various documents in a unified and swift way.